g4s/paperless-install/README.md

   * collection of templates and files for deploying with ansible as quadlets

 Both methods require, that you installed podman on the deployment host.
 The quadlet deployment also requires that the host uses systemd.
+If you will use the provided container of paperless-ai you also need an OpenAPI compliant AI-service (subscription) or local OpenAPI compliant service. paperless-ai will not provide models.

 ## Deploy standaline with script